 The basic rule of evidence entails that the party who wants to assert a right in court must prove the facts on which it is based.
-The burden of proving a fact rests on the one who invokes precisely that fact in support of its argument.

 8.2 What types of evidence are admissible, and which ones are not?
 What about expert evidence in particular?